 by ©LeDomduVin 2020

-Therefore, please understand that it is a "Wine Buyer Scoring Scale" rather than a "Wine Critic Scoring Scale".
-I use it to quickly assess the intrinsic qualities of a wine without having to spend too much time tasting it or dissecting every detail of it, and make quick buying decision during a tasting.
+Therefore, please understand "my way of scoring" is a "Wine Buyer Scoring Scale" rather than a "Wine Critic or Journalist's Scoring Scale".
+I use it to quickly assess a wine's intrinsic qualities without spending too much time tasting it or dissecting every detail of it.
+It allows me to make quick buying decisions during a tasting.

-It is a 5-star rating scale, that I can understand, only based on my taste bud's immediate reaction.
-And I had to develop it, especially for big tastings and events, to be able to focus only on the good wines, go fast and differentiate my ratings from the other rating systems to prevent their influence on my buying decisions (as a wine buyer for restaurants and retails back in the days, and even till these days).
+It is a 5-star rating scale that I can easily understand and that is solely based on my taste bud's immediate reaction.
+I had to develop it, especially for big tastings and events, to be able to focus only on the good wines, go fast and differentiate my ratings from the other rating systems to prevent their influence on my buying decisions (which was critical when I was a wine buyer for restaurants and retails back in the days, and even till these days).

-Meaning that I usually approach all wine tastings the same way: with essential knowledge and information about the region(s) and the vintage(s) to be tasted.
-And, eventually the featured wines to be tasted too (if I saw the list prior to going to the tasting or of the list provided at the beginning of the tasting), but, not necessarily, as, usually, I prefer to go to a tasting with a clear head, uncluttered of unnecessary thoughts or ratings/scores that I could possibly have or know about some of the wines.
+Meaning that I usually approach all wine tastings the same way: with essential knowledge and information about the region(s) and vintage(s) to be tasted.
+And, eventually, about the featured wines to be tasted too (if I saw the list prior to going to the tasting or if the list was provided at the beginning of the tasting), but not necessarily, as I usually prefer to go to a tasting with a clear head, uncluttered of unnecessary thoughts or ratings/scores that I could possibly have seen or known about some of the wines.

-So, I created my own custom "5-Star Wine Rating Scale" scoring way and adopted this tasting approach to assess the wine as it is and for what it is.
-Assess its intrinsic qualities, as well as, its quality/price ratio, in the most simple and efficient way I could possibly put it, and with a "Wine Buyer" minded attitude and mannerism (meaning not like a "Wine Critic"):
+So, I created my own custom "5-Star Wine Rating Scale" scoring method and adopted this tasting approach to assessing the wines as they are and for what they are.
+Assess their respective intrinsic qualities, as well as their quality/price ratio, the most simply and efficiently I could possibly put it, with a "Wine Buyer" minded attitude and mannerism (meaning not like a "Wine Critic" or a journalist):

 0 - NO (I dislike it, won't buy it, next !!!)

-1 - OK (I don't dislike it, but I'm not a fan either, probably won't buy it, unless the price is really low)
+1 - OK (I don't dislike it, but I'm not a fan either, probably won't buy it unless the price is low)

-3 - LIKE IT (I will buy it, more especially if the price is good)
+3 - LIKE IT (I will buy it, especially if the price is good)

-4 - LIKE IT A LOT (I definitely need to buy it, can I get a discount for 10 cases or more)
+4 - LIKE IT A LOT (I definitely need to buy it, especially if I can get a discount for 10 cases or more)

-As you can notice, as on any five-star scale, regardless of the bottom rating, 3 stars is often the lowest positive rating, and it is the same on my scale too.
-Though judging on a purely mathematical basis, 2 1/2 stars would be the dividing line between good and bad on a 0-5 scale, but I skipped the 1/2 (half star) to make it easier and straight to the point.
-After all, I created that 5-Star Wine Rating scale to prevent having to bother with too many details and make fast wine buying decision, so no half-star!
+As you can notice, on any five-star scale, regardless of the bottom rating, 3 stars are often the lowest positive rating, and it is the same on my scale too.
+Though judging on a purely mathematical basis, 2.5 stars should be the dividing line between good and bad on a 0-5 scale, but I skipped the 1/2 (half star) to make it easier and went straight to the upper point.
+After all, I created that 5-Star Wine Rating scale to prevent having to bother with too many details and make fast wine-buying decisions, so no half-star!

-NB: Prior to going into more details about my "own scoring way" complemented with my "LeDomduVin's Tasting 5-Star Wine Rating Scale" Table explanation in the paragraphs further below, I would like to come back and extend my thoughts, a little more, on the "Wine Scoring" and "Wine Scores" Dilemma.
+Prior to going into more detail about my "own way of scoring", complemented with my "LeDomduVin's Tasting 5-Star Wine Rating Scale" Table explanation in the paragraphs further below, I would like to come back and extend my thoughts a little more, on the "Wine Scoring" and "Wine Scores" Dilemma.